 “There are only 2 types of companies: those that have been hacked and those that will be hacked”

-Wikipedia lists nearly 300 companies that have suffered a security breach, often involving the theft of highly sensitive personal data.
+Wikipedia lists nearly 300 companies that have suffered a security breach.
+Sadly, this often involves the theft of highly sensitive personal data.

-Shockingly, the list includes businesses for whom one would assume data security would be an absolute priority: banks, government agencies and software/telecoms organisations that provide the applications that we rely on for our daily communications.
+Shockingly, the list includes businesses for whom one would assume data security would be an absolute priority.

 Even businesses for whom data is their business have been found wanting Google, AOL, Yahoo, Facebook, LinkedIn, WhatsApp, Snapchat, Dropbox to name but a few.